jlmelis/simple-scraper/README.md

 npm install
 ```

-To get the app working locally, in manner that matches how it behaves on Netlify, I am using a simple Express proxy that listens on port 3000.
+To get the app working locally, in a manner that matches how it behaves on Netlify, I am using a simple Express proxy that listens on port 3000.
 To launch the svelte app, the function, and the proxy at the same time simply run:

 ```bash
 npm run dev